bryangalecio04/Aircraft-Telemetry-and-Stabilization/README.md

 # Aircraft Telemetry and Stabilization
 In response to a project challenge emphasizing creativity and sensor integration by our professor, my peers, Kevin Galarraga and Nick Colaco, and I designed and developed a scaled-down cardboard plane prototype.
 The system collects and displays real-time flight and environmental data on an LCD dashboard and streams it to a live server over Wi-Fi.
 It integrates multiple sensors to measure distance, temperature, humidity, water level, sound events, and secure RFID access, providing a comprehensive telemetry system.

-The plane uses a 3-axis accelerometer and gyroscope mdodule to measure orientation and calculate yaw, pitch, and roll.
+The plane uses a 3-axis accelerometer and gyroscope module to measure orientation and calculate yaw, pitch, and roll.
 Servo-driven flaps, rudders, and elevators respond in real time to maintain stable flight, demonstrating autonomous stabilization through sensor fusion and control logic.

 ## Parts List
 - **ATmega2560 Arduino Mega Board**